 Once a space becomes available, a College of the North Atlantic (CNA): CHILD CARE ENROLMENT CONFIRMATION letter is emailed to the parent(s) by the administrator (or designate).
 Parents will have five business days to confirm acceptance.
-Parents are to return this letter to the administrator (or designate) by email or fax, with the acceptance section acknowledged.
-Parents are responsible for following up with the administrator (or designate) to ensure receipt.
+Parents are to return this letter to the administrator (or designate) by <a href="mailto:emailt